 Our version of Tempero Baiano has a bit of a spicy peppery kick to it and is hand blended from marjoram, Mexican oregano, white pepper, black pepper, nutmeg, basil, red pepper flakes, parsley and bay leaf.

-If you’re a fan of South American flavors then you’ll love our Aji Amarillo chiles from just west of Brazil in Peru.
+If you’re a fan of South American flavors then you’ll love our Chili Lime Seasoning, Chimichurri Seasoning, Aji Amarillo Chiles and Aji Panca Chiles.

 E-mail this product to a friend